The Slow Food Bluegrass Fried Chicken Throwdown

 What do I get out of this?

-- Publicity.
-We estimate an attendance of 2500, so this is a great opportunity to get your food in front of a lot of new mouths.
+Publicity.
+We estimate an attendance of up to 1000, so this is a great opportunity to get your food in front of a lot of new mouths.